adslbarxatov/ADP/docs/index.md

 # XPUN control

-Since 2020, some countries have introduced restrictive laws (`[description is classified]`) that are incompatible with this Policy.
+Since 2020, some territories have introduced restrictive laws (`[description is classified]`) that are incompatible with this Policy.
 The Laboratory sees it as its task to avoid any conflicts associated with this discrepancy.
-The only way to do this, available at the time of publication of this Policy revision, is to make all Policy Objects unavailable in those countries.
+The only way to do this, available at the time of publication of this Policy revision, is to make all Policy Objects unavailable in those areas.

-In this regard, FDF, the Laboratory co-founder implemented the **XPUN control mechanism** (`[description is classified]`).
+In this regard, FDF, the Laboratory co-founder implemented the **XPUN control** (`[description is classified]`).
 This algorithm is present in all actual Policy Objects.
-At the moment its only function is restriction of launch of relevant apps in the following areas:
+Its only function is restriction of launch of relevant apps on the following territories:
 - Belgium
 - Canada
 - Czech Republic